backstage/backstage/packages/core-plugin-api/api-report.md

   attributes,
   children,
 }: {
-  attributes: AnalyticsContextValue;
+  attributes: Partial<AnalyticsContextValue>;
   children: ReactNode;
 }) => JSX.Element;

-// Warning: (ae-forgotten-export) The symbol "AnyAnalyticsContext" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "AnalyticsContextValue" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export type AnalyticsContextValue = Partial< CommonAnalyticsContext & AnyAnalyticsContext
+export type AnalyticsContextValue = CommonAnalyticsContext &
->;
+  AnyAnalyticsContext;

 // Warning: (ae-missing-release-tag) "AnalyticsEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //